Mohannadcse/DepsRAG/README.md

 ### 2. **DependencyGraphAgent**
 - Builds dependency graphs using the deps.dev API
 - Assembles the full dependency graph in memory first, including cross-ecosystem dependencies
-- Enriches root graph nodes with artifact/native-module metadata (PyPI, NPM, Cargo, and Go)
+- Enriches collected graph nodes with artifact/native-module metadata (PyPI, NPM, Cargo, and Go)
 - Uploads nodes and relationships to Neo4j in one atomic write query
 - Translates natural language to Cypher queries
 - Executes queries on the Neo4j knowledge graph